privacybydesign/irma-frontend-packages/irma-legacy/README.md

    a QR on mobile devices instead (useful for tablets).
  * The option `disableMobile` is not useful anymore and therefore deprecated.
 This module does not have automatic redirects to other apps anymore without explicit user interaction.
+ * Because the explicit methods for mobile devices are deprecated, the undocumented exported function `detectUserAgent` and the undocumented exported struct `UserAgent` are also deprecated.
+An explicit distinction based on user agent is not necessary anymore.
+This is all handled internally now.
  * The option `returnStatus` is deprecated.
 Instead you can use the functions `waitConnected` and `waitDone` to detect yourself whether the session reached a certain status.

+If you experience problems concerning the backwards compatibility other than the ones mentioned above, please contact us.
+It might be something we were not aware of.
+Then we can maybe fix it.

 ## Documentation